-- Actively pursue a minimum of 8,140 built and occupied multi-family dwelling units by 2030; and strive to induce the construction of 425 multifamily dwelling units per year, on average. - Improve the breadth and diversity of housing options across Downtown Jacksonville to provide all types and varied price ranges of rental and owner-occupied opportunities, including mixed-income and mixed-use structures. - Institute DIA led marketing efforts for Downtown Jacksonville housing opportunities targeting potential residents and potential developers on a local, regional, state, and national level. - Leverage incentive packages to include partnerships with residential development recipients to fund maintenance and programming of adjacent park spaces and to encourage the promotion of Downtown Jacksonville events and activities to residents of new development. - Contribute to resiliency in the design and construction of new residential buildings and flexibility in response to changing residential demand for unit sizes, home workspaces, amenities, and future conversion of parking. - Ensure that no incentives are provided to a Riverfront/Riverwalk frontage residential development unless the development includes a minimum 3,000 square foot waterfront restaurant accessible to the public from the riverfront. - Ensure that no residential incentives, mobility credits, or other incentives are provided to any residential development exempt from ad valorem taxes.
+- Actively pursue a minimum of 8,140 built and occupied multi-family dwelling units by 2030; and strive to induce the construction of 425 multifamily dwelling units per year, on average (T/E). - Improve the breadth and diversity of housing options across Downtown Jacksonville to provide all types and varied price ranges of rental and owner-occupied opportunities, including mixed-income and mixed-use structures(T/E). - Institute DIA led marketing efforts for Downtown Jacksonville housing opportunities targeting potential residents and potential developers on a local, regional, state, and national level. - Leverage incentive packages to include partnerships with residential development recipients to fund maintenance and programming of adjacent park spaces and to encourage the promotion of Downtown Jacksonville events and activities to residents of new development. - Contribute to resiliency in the design and construction of new residential buildings and flexibility in response to changing residential demand for unit sizes, home workspaces, amenities, and future conversion of parking (T/E). - Promote development that incorporates access by a wide range of physical capabilities beyond the minimum ADA/Fair Housing regulatory requirements.
+(T/E) - Ensure that no incentives are provided to a Riverfront/Riverwalk frontage residential development unless the development includes a minimum 3,000 square foot waterfront restaurant accessible to the public from the riverfront. - Ensure that no residential incentives, mobility credits, or other incentives are provided to any residential development exempt from ad valorem taxes.